execuc/LCInterlocking/README.md

   git clone https://github.com/execuc/LCInterlocking .
 ```
 2. After the download completes, the module must be moved to the `Mod` subfolder of the Freecad install directory.
+On Debian, the Mod directory is in `~/.local/share/FreeCAD/Mod`
-On Ubuntu 16.04 move the module to `/usr/share/freecad-daily/Mod/`
+On Ubuntu 16.04 move the module to `/usr/share/freecad-daily/Mod/`  (to be checked)
 In Windows it will probably be something like `C:\Program Files\FreeCAD\Mod`
-On Debian 9, the Mod directory is in `~/.FreeCAD/Mod/`

 3. Restart Freecad and the LCInterlocking module should be detected.
 </details>